TeleologicAppreciator/startup/notes.md

 I learned about GitHub and how it helps version control.

 I learned how to do markdown for GitHub such as how to include images

+## Amazon Web Server

+Remember to turn off elastic IP when course is over

+Elastic IP allows us to shut off server while retaining public IP, otherwise it would change.